openstack/neutron-specs/specs/liberty/neutron-flavor-framework.rst

 Service Profile
   id: uuid
   description: text
-  entry_point: string
+  driver: string
-  metadata: string(json encoded dict)
+  metainfo: string(json encoded dict)
   enabled: boolean

 The existing provider attribute will be changed to service_profile_id and used